 Beanblossom Creek Bicentennial Conservation Area

-Beanblossom Creek is a major tributary of the East Fork of the White River.
+Beanblossom Creek is a major tributary of the West Fork White River.
 Sycamore Land Trust has made this area of Monroe and Brown counties a conservation priority since our first acquisition in 1993.

-The Beanblossom Creek Bicentennial Conservation Area is Sycamore Land Trust’s ongoing project to protect and restore wetlands and other important natural areas in and along the floodplain of Beanblossom Creek, a major tributary of the East Fork of the White River.
+The Beanblossom Creek Bicentennial Conservation Area is Sycamore Land Trust’s ongoing project to protect and restore wetlands and other important natural areas in and along the floodplain of Beanblossom Creek, a major tributary of the West Fork White River.
 Beanblossom Creek was Sycamore’s first focus area for conservation, and continues to be a top priority.

 History of Sycamore’s acquisitions at Beanblossom Creek